 The benefits of good credit go beyond being able to easily borrow money.
-Your credit can impact your ability to rent a home, open new utility accounts, and, in most states, poor credit can lead to higher auto and homeowners insurance rates.
+Your credit can impact your ability to rent a home, open new utility accounts, and, in most states, your auto and homeowners insurance rates.

-As a result, building and maintaining good credit can help you save money even if you don’t plan on taking out another loan.
-And if you do want to borrow money, having good credit can be important to securing the most favorable rates and terms.
+All in all, building and maintaining good credit can help you save money, even if you don’t plan on taking out another loan.
+And if you do want to borrow money, having good credit can be an important part of securing favorable rates and terms.

 Continue paying your bills on time.

 Your payment history is one of the most important credit-scoring factors in determining your personal credit scores.
 On-time payments can help your credit, while a payment that’s 30 or more days late can hurt it.

 Keep track of all your credit cards and loans—personal and business—and try to always make at least the minimum payment on time.

 If it looks like you might not be able to afford a payment, call the creditor immediately and ask about your options.
 Some lenders might offer a short grace period.
 Or, if your trouble is due to extenuating circumstances (such as a medical emergency), you may qualify for a hardship plan that lowers your payments.

 Credit scores aside, paying your bills on time can also help you avoid late-payment fees and other penalties (such as penalty interest rates on credit cards).

-2. Know which business credit cards report to your consumer credit reports
+Know which business credit cards report to your consumer credit reports.